The fourth city in my five-city romp through the Nordics was the capital of Denmark: Copenhagen!

 This square is called Gammeltorv.
 That round thing is a fountain but I guess it was still covered from the winter.
 I had a very enjoyable traditional Danish meal at a restaurant in this plaza.

 Copenhagen was nine days into my travels, and I needed to do some laundry.
 I found a marvelous place called The Laundromat Cafe, which has locations in Denmark and Reykjavik Iceland.
-The Laundromat Cafe is exactly what it sounds like- a nice place to get a snack or a beer while you’re laundry is running in the handy coin-operated wash machines.
+The Laundromat Cafe is exactly what it sounds like- a nice place to get a snack or a beer while your laundry is running in the handy coin-operated wash machines.
 I did a load of laundry, and had a delicious pastry.
 The girl behind the counter said this was a traditional Danish pastry, but I never caught the name of it.
 I can say that it looks and tastes like a strawberry Pop-Tart, only more delicious.

 Non-sequitur time!
 The Metro in Copenhagen has large clear windows on the front and back of each car, and if you take video from inside, it looks a little bit like the opening credits to Doctor Who.
 Behold!